 Muslims and Jews have a lot in common – both theologically and culturally.
 However, we don’t often come together as much as we should.

-With increasing levels of conflict in Israel-Palestine and both antisemitism and anti-Muslim hate on the rise, it’s easy for these two communities to grow (further) apart.
-However, we know that not only do we have so much in common but that there are some amazing Jewish-Muslim partnerships out there.
+Here at Voice of Salam, we know that not only do we have so much in common but that there are some amazing Jewish-Muslim partnerships out there.
 We refuse to be divided!

 Take action: Join our research on antisemitism

-Voice of Salam is currently working on research focused on antisemitism in the Muslim community.
+Voice of Salam is currently working on research focused on antisemitism in the Muslim and wider non-Muslim community.

-We’re hoping to share personal experiences and highlight how Jewish and Muslim communities can better work together to combat prejudice and hate and build greater bonds with each other.
+We’re hoping to share personal experiences and highlight how communities can better work together to combat prejudice and hate and build greater bonds with each other.

 To do this, we need your help!
-We are currently looking to include in the report:
+We are currently looking for:

-- Case studies of Muslims who previously have held antisemitic views
+- Case studies of Muslims and non-Muslims who previously held antisemitic views and their current views

 If you can help with any of the above, please do get in touch via email at: email@example.com.

 Interviews will be conducted either online or offline, at the convenience of the participant.
-All content will be treated in the strictest confidence and remain anonymous as/if required in the reports.
+All content will be treated in the strictest confidence and remain anonymous as/if required.